aspose-pdf-cloud/aspose-pdf-for-aws-sdk/java-client/docs/ApiApi.md

 <a name="pdfWebapiRotatePost"></a>
 # **pdfWebapiRotatePost**
-> FileResponse pdfWebapiRotatePost(files, angle, rotateType, pageNum)
+> FileResponse pdfWebapiRotatePost(files, documentPassword, angle, rotateType, pageNum)

-Rotate document.
+Rotate Document.

-Rotates the provided files by a specified angle, with options for rotation type and page number.
+Rotates the document by a specified angle, allowing for adjustment of the document&#x27;s orientation.
+You can choose the type of rotation and target specific pages to ensure the document is aligned according to your needs.

 ### Example
 ```java